AwrenNuit/movie-gallery/README.md

 - Use 'npm run server' and 'npm run client' to run the app

 ## Future Plans
-- Making the delete confirmation look better
+- Making the popup dialogs look better
 - Troubleshooting the not-quite-100% chance to update /edit page genre on add or remove
 - Troubleshooting the rare case of not loading the selected film on the /details page